MaximBubnov/telroc/README.md

 # For Telroc Interview
 ## Running the Application

-Import the project to the IDE of your choosing as a Maven project.
+1) Import the project to the IDE of your choosing as a Maven project.

+2) Create database in PostgreSQL with name `telroc`

+3) Change login and password for PostrgeSQL in application.properties file

-Run the application using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.
+4) Run the application using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.

-Open http://localhost:8080/ in your browser.
+5) Open http://localhost:8080/ in your browser.

 For first authorization using: